-Have you heard of Cirque of The Unclimbables?
-I guess that many will say “No”.
-It is name of alpine climbing area in Canada.
-Unlike Bugaboos, This place is hard to get to.
-It is inside Nahanni National Park Reserve and there are no roads to reach to this area.
-You can only fly in,,, well, I have heard that someone canoed and hiked to there spending extra 10 days to get to the Cirque!
+Have you ever heard of the Cirque of the Unclimbables?
+I guess many people will say “No.” It is the name of a world-famous, incredibly remote alpine climbing area in Northern Canada.
+Unlike places like the Bugaboos, this legendary spot is extremely hard to get to.
+It is located deep inside the Nahanni National Park Reserve in the Northwest Territories, and there are absolutely no roads to reach this area.

-Anyway, I will post about my trip to the Cirque here in my blog.
-It will be a long story, so I will put into a few posts.
-Please search for TheCirque2019 in my blog search or #Cirqueoftheunclimbables in tag cloud.
+Anyway, I will be posting about our big expedition to the Cirque here on my blog.
+It is a long story, so I am breaking it down into a few distinct volumes.

 In 2018, I got a message from a climber in Japan.
 His name is Marubo.
 I had met him only once or twice before.
 It said that he wants to go to Cirque of the Unclimbables and put a new free climbing route, and he is looking for trip members.
 I was surprised and excited.
 I had done many winter trips, but never summer climbing trip.
 I answered “Yes”, and that was how this trip was started.